Scripture Reference: Acts 6:8- 8:4

 - Moses, who helped save God’s people from Egyptian slavery and then recorded the Ten Commandments and the rest of the law.

 - David and Solomon and how Solomon built the temple.

 - Jesus who was killed by the non-believing Jews

 Stephen talked about how that God sent His Son, Jesus, and how the Jews had rejected Jesus like they have always rejected those God sent to lead and to save them.
-Stephen spoke the truth but it made the people in the Sanhedrin very angry and they took him out of the city to throw stones at him until he died.
+Stephen spoke the truth but it made the people in the Sanhedrin very angry.

 It must have been a very frightening time for Stephen.
-The bible says the people were so furious that they “gnashed their teeth” at Stephen and were yelling at him.
-But the bible also records that these angry people were not the only thing that Stephen saw before he died.
-The bible says…
+The bible says the people were so furious that they were “grinding their teeth” yelling at him.
+But the bible also records that this group of angry people was not the only thing that Stephen saw before he died.

 In the Bible we read, “But Stephen was full of the Holy Spirit.
 He looked up to heaven and saw the glory of God.
 He saw Jesus standing at God’s right side.
 56 He said, “Look!
 I see heaven open.
 And I see the Son of Man standing at God’s right side!”
 (Acts 7:55-56, ICB)

-While they were stoning him, Stephen prayed, ‘Lord Jesus, receive my spirit.’
-Then he fell on his knees and cried out, ‘Lord, do not hold this sin against them.’
-When he had said this, he fell asleep.”
-Acts 7:59, NIV
+While they were throwing stones, Stephen prayed, “Lord Jesus, receive my spirit!”
+He fell on his knees and cried in a loud voice, “Lord, do not hold this sin against them!”
+After Stephen said this, he died.
+(Acts 7:59-60, ICB)

 A martyr is a person who is killed because of their religious or other beliefs.
 Stephen is remembered as the first Christian martyr because he is the first person mentioned in the bible who was killed because of his belief in Christ.